radoslaw-sz/maia/README.md

 - **Multi-Agent Simulation**: Simulate conversations and interactions between multiple AI agents.
 - **Extensible Provider Model**: Easily integrate with various AI model providers
 - **Built-in Assertions**: A suite of assertions to verify agent behavior, including content analysis and participation checks.
+- **Orchestration policies**: Decide how messages shall be routed.
+- **Judge agent**: Specialized agent for judging if result of a test is proper or not
 - **Tool Integration**: Agents can use external tools to perform actions.

 ## Integrations